Environment Variables

 12

-Number of hours after upload before a file is automatically deleted (only applies when FILE_RETENTION_ENABLED=true).
-Monitor Network files are exempt from automatic deletion by default.
+Number of hours after upload before an analysis file is automatically deleted (only applies when FILE_RETENTION_ENABLED=true).
+Not zero-guarded0 deletes everything immediately; see the warning above.
+Monitor Network files are exempt and use MONITOR_FILE_RETENTION_HOURS instead.

 Analysis Queue & Reconciliation

 Uploaded files are analyzed asynchronously by an in-memory thread pool.
-Analysis is Suricata-dominated (~50 s per file), so throughput is CPU-bound.
+Analysis is Suricata-dominated: for every capture Suricata processes it adds roughly 50 s of fixed overhead, because the full rule set is reloaded on each invocation.
+Packet scanning on top of that still scales with capture size, so total analysis time grows — but the 50 s floor is paid even by a tiny capture.
+Throughput is CPU-bound.
 When the pool and its queue are both full the executor applies back-pressure: the upload request runs the analysis inline and slows down, rather than dropping the file.
 A reconciliation job additionally flips any file left stuck in PROCESSING past a timeout to FAILED (covering crashes and restarts, since the queue is in-memory and lost on restart).

 Sizing guidance: keep ASYNC_MAX_POOL_SIZE at or below the host CPU core count to avoid CPU contention between concurrent Suricata runs.
 Raise ASYNC_QUEUE_CAPACITY to absorb larger bursts before back-pressure kicks in.
 For a 24-core box, ASYNC_MAX_POOL_SIZE=20 (leaving headroom for the JVM, DB, and MinIO) with a queue of a few hundred is a reasonable starting point.